dataclouder-dev/startup-template-angular/readme.md

 #### 1) Create a new project in Google Cloud.
 Or use the existing one.

-#### 3) Add the secrets for environments ts or upload your environment to your source code if project is private.
+#### 3) Add the secrets for environments ts or upload your environment to your source code if project is private needs to be called, 'environment_secret'
 * Add permissions to the service account -> Secret Manager Secret Accessor

 #### 4) Create new trigger pointing to the branch you want to deploy.